ashishsaud2025/latex-cowrite/README.md

 * Multi-file **projects**, each with its own folder on disk under `projects/`
 * File tree on the left you can browse, open, and edit (CodeMirror), alongside a project picker and "+ New Project" / "+ New File" / "+ New Folder"
 * Selectable PDF preview in the browser's native PDF viewer on the right
-* Anonymous real-time editing for users in the same project
+* Real-time file sync for users in the same project, with live cursor/presence updates
+* Project-scoped `Shared undo history` toggle (default off): live editing stays on for everyone, but each collaborator's Ctrl/Cmd+Z only undoes their own edits unless the project explicitly opts into shared undo history
 * Compile on click using [`tectonic`](https://tectonic-typesetting.github.io/) — compiles the whole project (so `\input`, `\include`, and other in-project references resolve correctly), not just a single file
 * Compile errors shown in a log panel
 * Each compile runs against a throwaway copy of the project in its own temporary directory, with a timeout